Updated June 2021

 There’s a playground at the top of the gondola and another down below on the far side of the falls.
 The one at the top was small but nicer than anything we found in the city, and Tiny Traveler was happy to find it.

 We had a cold-weather picnic at tables inside the visitors Center.
 It sounds a little underwhelming, but there were big windows and great a great view of the falls.
 And it was warm!
 So we felt quite cozy as we tucked into our baguette, cheese and saucisson.

-The island is small and it’s quiet in the offseason.
-It probably took us a bit more than an hour to circle the whole place with stops at a gourmet chocolate shop, roadside jam stand and some scenic photo ops (above).
+The island is small and it was quiet when we were there in the offseason.
+It probably took us a bit more than an hour to circle the whole place with stops at a gourmet chocolate shop, roadside jam stand and for some scenic photo ops.

-In the summer there might be more to do and also more cars, so you should allow more time.
+In the summer there might be more to do and you might spend more time a the scenic spots.
+There might also more cars on the narrow road.
+So allow more time.

 Quebec makes for an easy weekend destination if you’re within driving distance or are near an airport that’s a short flight.
 But you can definitely plan a longer trip.
 A week would allow you to really explore Quebec Province’s countryside, too.